Make cities and human settlements inclusive, safe, resilient and sustainable

 The Bike Den, a bike repair and bike maintenance facility on the University Park campus

-Penn State Transportation services hosts an informative website on bicycling, bike repair, and bus and shuttle services.
+Penn State Transportation services hosts an informative website on bicycling, bike repair, bus and shuttle services., and campus Lyft programs.

 Learn more about Penn State’s progress on the UN’s Sustainable Development Goals on the SDG Progress page HERE, and learn more about work on SDG 11 HERE.

 Yes, the university promotes and allows remote work/telecommuting as a standard practice and has a policy on Staff Flexible Work Arrangements.
-Accelerated by the pandemic, Penn State employees have a vast scope of remote and hybrid options.
+Penn State employees have a vast scope of remote and hybrid options.

-Prior to the pandemic, Penn State did offer telecommuting options however these options have been expanded and continue to evolve by recommendations drafted by the Remote Work Task Force.
+Prior to the pandemic, Penn State offered telecommuting options.
+These options were expanded and continue to evolve by recommendations drafted by Penn State’s Remote Work Task Force.
 This policy and practice has greatly reduced the need for commuting.

 Learn more about Penn State’s progress on the UN’s Sustainable Development Goals on the SDG Progress page HERE, and learn more about work on SDG 11 HERE.